xiao-mantou/GamingTweaks/Hardware (general)/Readme.md

 ### Lags
-There are several kinds of gaming releated lags:
+There are several kinds of [gaming releated lags](https://en.wikipedia.org/wiki/Input_lag):
-- CPU based lags - which causes the game to stutter, whenever the CPU reaches is max capabilities.
+- CPU based lags - This causes the game to stutter, whenever the CPU reaches is max capabilities.
 - Rendering based lags - This basically means your CPU & or GPU is to slow to handle the game/stream.
 - General Network lag - This basically means your drivers or network are outdated/too slow or there are other interferences.
 - [Stream Buffering](https://obsproject.com/wiki/Stream-Buffering-Issues) - This basically means you use too much bitrate and your server which you are streaming at can't handle it.
 - [Dropped Frames And General Connection Issues](https://obsproject.com/wiki/Dropped-Frames-and-General-Connection-Issues) - This can have multiple sources, your ISP, your Router (or it's config), the streaming server or your AV program might blocks or intercept into the connection.
 - Software based lags e.g. [Windows 10 Gaming Mode](https://obsproject.com/wiki/How-to-disable-Windows-10-Gaming-Features) - Some Windows or OS related function can cause conflicts or making the game _hang_, this is mostly because of deadlocks (something hooks/inject specific code into another progress).
 Disabling Windows Game Mode, MSI Afterburner etc might already helps here.
+Another thing might be outdated software, it's true that an updated software/game/drivers can solves several performance issue, always keep an eye on the changelogs (release notes).